Install

 JSON field

 next_cursor.
-Store it with the job checkpoint and pass it back as Cursor.Tweets as JSON Lines to xquik-tweet-search.jsonl for queues and data lakes, transform the projected records into CSV for analysts, or produce XLSX from those rows when account teams need spreadsheets.
+Store it only when page.HasNextPage is true.
+For bounded pulls that return fewer tweets than Limit, pass it back as Cursor with the same query, filters, QueryType, and Limit.Tweets as JSON Lines to xquik-tweet-search.jsonl for queues and data lakes, transform the projected records into CSV for analysts, or produce XLSX from those rows when account teams need spreadsheets.
 Pass ID, Text, Author.Username, CreatedAt, and engagement counts into your CRM or enrichment pipeline.
+For explicit Limit pulls, resume with the same query, filters, QueryType, and Limit; only Cursor changes.

 Workflow: Follower Export to CSV, JSON, or XLSX